Samuelfaure/suchdevblog/DesignResources.md

 ---
 # Design resources for the enthusiastic WebDev

 Wanna be a webdev ?
 You need all the hats you can find.
-Close the gelstalt with these
+Close the gelstalt with these.

 ## General resources